How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Competitive Position: GM still held a substantial market share in key segments and had a strong brand presence.

-• Resilient Business Model: The company’s diversified product lineup and global footprint provided a foundation for recovery.
+• Resilient Business Model: the company’s diversified product lineup and global footprint provided a foundation for recovery.

 The Decision:

 Based on his comprehensive analysis, Klarman concluded that GM was significantly undervalued and poised for a turnaround.
 He believed that the company’s fundamentals were strong enough to withstand the industry challenges and that the market would eventually recognize GM’s intrinsic value.
+He deployed capital into the dislocation, acting as an independent liquidity provider while the market herd fled the position.

 The Outcome: